adbyrne/XTrkCAD/docs/DevGuide.md

 ## Naming Convention

 Source files use the following naming convention, somewhat loosely followed as not all of these are appropriate for all objects:
-- c\<object\>.c: This would be a class file in c++.
-It contains the code for creating, manipulating and deleting the object.
+- c\<object\>.c: This is similar to a class file.
+It contains the code and data structures for creating, manipulating and deleting the object.
 - d\<object\>.c: This code handles the dialog(s) for creating, changing and deleting the object.
 - t\<object\h.c: This code handle the drawing of the object.
 - c\<object\>.h: Definitions for the methods of the object that need to be visible outside the object class.

-For example, there are files ccruve.c, ccurve.h and tcurve.c.
+For example, there are files ccurve.c, ccurve.h and tcurve.c.
 There is no dialog for curved track.

 <a name='SourceLayout' />